LeandreBl/arguments-handler/README.md

         return (0);
 }

-static const arg_handler(struct human_s) OPTIONS[] = {
+/* It uses a macro to ensure type safety at compilation, avoiding void * all other the place */ static const arg_handler(struct human_s) OPTIONS[] = {
         {"-a", "--age", age_handler, "The age of your character", "POSITIVE INTEGER", true}, {"-r", "--isrighthanded", is_rh_handler, "If your character is right handed", NULL, false}